unrealcv/unrealcv/docs/reference/unrealzoo_capture_transport.rst

 (`https://arxiv.org/abs/2607.06701`) and source repository (`https://github.com/spear-sim/spear`).

-This section reports measurements from the August 27, 2026 packaged build.
+This section reports measurements from a packaged UnrealZoo build.
-UnrealCV listened on port 9001; port 9000 was not used.
 The test environment was:

 * Windows 11
 * AMD Ryzen 9 5950X, 16 cores and 32 logical processors
 * NVIDIA RTX 6000D
 * Epic Games Unreal Engine 5.7.4
-* 3 independent rounds per table row and transport
-* 10 warm-up captures per transport at the start of every round
+* A fixed scene and identical camera pose for every measurement
-* 20 measured captures per round, or 60 measured captures per table cell
+* 3 independent runs and 180 measured samples per table cell

+TCP and shared-memory requests were alternated.
+FPS is based on mean client latency across all 180 samples; ``+/-`` is the standard deviation across the three independent runs.
+Both paths include receiving or copying the complete image.

-TCP and shared-memory requests were alternated to reduce request-order bias.
+The standard-camera rows compare TCP and shared-memory lit capture.
-The reported latency is the arithmetic mean of all 60 end-to-end client samples.
-TCP timing includes receipt of the complete 32-bit BGRA BMP payload.
-Shared-memory timing includes the request, JSON parsing, opening the named mapping, and copying every mapped byte.
-FPS is ``1000 / mean latency`` and therefore represents serialized client acquisition throughput, not unloaded viewport frame rate.

-The standard-camera rows use ``vget /camera/0/lit bmp`` versus ``vget /camera/0/lit_shared``.
-At 4K, both transports carry the same 33,177,600 pixel bytes; the BMP response has an additional 54-byte header.

 .. list-table:: Standard Camera
    :header-rows: 1